DanielOX/Data-Engineering-Workflow-DUCKDB/readme.md

-# - Average trip distance for trips with a tip_amount greater than $10, excluding trips with a payment type of 'Cash'.
+# - Average trip distance for trips with a tip_amount greater than $10, excluding trips with a payment type of other than 'Cash'.
 q = """
     WITH TRIP_DISTANCE_BASE AS (
         SELECT round(avg(trip_distance_dim.trip_distance)) as 'average_trip_distance(miles)'